ictwise/pp3/README.md

 <br>

 ## Heroku Deployment
-1. Before deploying your project create a requirements.txt file by running the following command in the CLI;
+1. Before deploying your project create a requirements.txt file.

-2. Create a Procfile file by running the following command in the CLI;
+2. Create a Procfile file.
 3. git add and git commit the new requirements and Procfile and then git push the project to GitHub.
 3. Log in to [Heroku](https://dashboard.heroku.com/apps).
 4. Select "New" on your dashboard and then select "Create new app".